EN 15227: Regulations

-The EN 15227 has been made mandatory by the Technical Specifications for Interoperability (TSI) decisions in 2008 - the 2008/232/CE for high-speed railway and 2008/57/EC for conventional rail.
-While ongoing projects were allowed to be completed all new procurements had to include the requirement since then.
+EN 15227 was made mandatory in 2008 by the Technical Specifications for Interoperability (TSI) decisions - the 2008/232/CE for high-speed railway and 2008/57/EC for conventional rail.
+While ongoing projects were allowed to be completed, all new procurements since then must include the requirement.

 The comparable standards in the United States are 49CFR238 from the FRA and S-C&S-034-99 from the APTA.
 In an initial assessment the European standard was considered to be not equivalent and compliance with one standard would not imply compliance with the other standard.
-However, the required "Crash Energy Management System" of US-origin can be integrated into the EN 15227 cabin resulting in a vehicle that can be shown to be compliant in both areas.
+However, the required "Crash Energy Management System" of US origin can be integrated into the EN 15227 cabin resulting in a vehicle that can be shown to be compliant in both areas.